Is the Death Doula Path Right for You? Take the Free Quiz →

 • Facilitating family communication

-The Heart of Death Doula Work: Presence and Companionship
+The Heart of the Work: Presence and Accompaniment

-At its core, death doula work is about presence—the ability to hold space for the dying and their loved ones with compassion, patience, and deep listening.
-Unlike medical professionals whose focus is treatment and symptom management, death doulas are there to witness, support, and guide individuals through one of life's most profound transitions.
+At its core, death doula work is about presence - the ability to hold space for the dying and their loved ones with patience, compassion, and deep listening.
+Where medical professionals focus on treatment and symptom management, death doulas are there to witness, support, and accompany individuals through one of life's most profound transitions.

 Practical Support: Planning and Coordination

-Death doulas help translate overwhelming end-of-life logistics into manageable, meaningful steps.
+Death doulas help translate the often overwhelming logistics of end-of-life into manageable, meaningful steps - always guided by the individual's own wishes.

 Advance Care Planning